JellyTitan/Sofle-Pico/docs/current-status.md

 ## Outstanding Hardware tasks
 - [ ] Add a 'key' notch to the tenting puck footprints and regenerate cases.
 (Or add a key notch below encoder)?
 - [ ] Validate the PCB case Gerbers
-- [ ] Add dimensions to Acrylic case file names.
-(Elecrow doesn't autodetect the dimensions).
+- [ ] theWerle has made some excellent improvements during the Choc Variant development.
+Review notes and fold incorporate those into MX version.

 ### Outstanding Documentation tasks
 - [ ] Increase container width on desktop.